Failure Domains

 Domain 1: Accessibility

 The convergence point where assistive technology requirements, real-time communication accommodations, and regulatory compliance mandates (ADA, EAA, WCAG, Section 508) persistently fail despite individual component compliance.
 The structural problem is that accessibility obligations attach to the experience, not the component.
 Compliance is evaluated at the component level.
 Failure occurs at the coordination level.
+The deeper treatment of this domain, including the DOJ extension, the European Accessibility Act, AB 2190, and the Fashion Nova settlement objection, is in Access and Authority.

 Domain 2: Zero Trust Security